zakiimz/noidea/README.md

 Every `git commit` becomes both more productive and more entertaining.
 Whether you need help crafting the perfect commit message or just want to be roasted for your 3 AM code, noidea has you covered.

+Setup is quick and personalized with our interactive installation script that guides you through choosing your AI provider, default personality, and other preferences.

 <div align="center">
 <img src="docs/assets/images/demo.gif" alt="noidea in action" width="80%">
 </div>